nxp-imx/imx-sm/sm/doc/rn_add.md

 Configuration Changes {#RN_ADD_CONFIG}
 =====================

-- Updated mx95alt to allow M33 access to the SEMA41
+- Updated mx95alt to allow M33 access to the SEMA41 (for testing)
-- Update mx95evk fault reactions for testing
+- Update mx95evk fault reactions (for testing)
 - Update mx95evk to give AP secure (ATF) access to the peripheral LPI

 Customers will require the LPI changes if running ATF.
 They should also configure fault